aspose-pdf-cloud/aspose-pdf-cloud-docs/pdf/aspose-pdf-for-aws/_index.md

 ### Conversion PDF to DOCX example

-By following these steps, you can successfully send, monitor, and retrieve converted files using the Aspose.PDF API for AWS
+By following these steps, you can successfully send, monitor, and retrieve converted files using the [Aspose.PDF AWS](https://aws.amazon.com/marketplace/pp/prodview-zc64pent6p6lo)

 1. **Send a Document for Conversion**
 ```bash